Auto Loan Calculator

 Assumptions and limitations

-• Sales tax is estimated on the vehicle price minus trade-in value, which is common in many states but not universal.
+• Sales tax is estimated on the vehicle price minus trade-in value by default, which is common in many US states.
+Use the toggle to apply sales tax to the full vehicle price if your state does not allow a trade-in credit on the tax base.

-• The estimate assumes a fixed APR and equal monthly payments over the full term.
+• The estimate assumes a fixed APR and equal monthly payments over the full loan term.

-• Registration, title costs, optional warranties, negative equity, and lender-specific fees are not fully modeled here.
+• Registration fees, title costs, optional warranties, and lender-specific fees are not modeled here.

-• This calculator is for planning only and is not a dealer quote, loan approval, or affordability recommendation.
+• This calculator is for planning only.
+It is not a dealer quote, loan approval, financing offer, or affordability recommendation.

 Example scenario